UltraMessaging/mtools/README.md

 This package contains source and executables for 3 tools: msend, mdump, and mpong.
-They are used to test multicast network connectivity and performance.
+They are used to test network connectivity and performance, especially multicast.

 ## COPYRIGHT AND LICENSE